 B=Beard.
 If a patient has a beard like Santa, I will not be able to get a good seal.
 This is bad.

 N=No teeth.
 It’s more difficult to get a seal if the patient doesn’t have teeth.

 E=Elderly.
 Elderly patients have less adipose tissue and are less able to form a good seal, and

 Using this mnemonic can help you make faster decisions and provide more efficient medical care.
 Our Emergency Medicine CME packages offer more mnemonics and input, designed to help you engage with the material and enjoy learning.
-Our CME shop has a full range of our EM CME packages (plus CME with free iPad or gift card).
+Our CME shop has a full range of our EM CME packages.